junkurihara/jscu/README.md

 The structure of the package is described in the README.md of the [root package](https://github.com/junkurihara/jscu/tree/develop/packages/js-crypt-utils), and hence we should start from there.
 But we can use various cryptographic functions not only via the root package, [`js-crypto-utils`](https://github.com/junkurihara/jscu/tree/develop/packages/js-crypt-utils), but also by directly importing subpackages of intended functions.
 We should refer to README.md of each subpackage for its detailed usage.

-# For Developers and Contributors
+# For Developers and contributors

 Using `npm` package is the simplest way to fully leverage `jscu` functions.
 Considering you fork, develop, and update `jscu` packages themselves, i.e., as developers and contributors, usage of this monorepo and procedures for NPM deployment are summarized as follows.